-The Health Insurance Marketplace, also known as the exchanges, is a website where you can compare selected health insurance plans in your state.
-It is available at www.healthcare.gov.
+he Health Insurance Marketplace, also known as the exchanges, is a website that acts as a virtual store where you can compare selected health insurance plans offered in your state.
+Visit www. healthcare.gov and you will be connected to the options in your state.
 These virtual Marketplaces are comparable to websites consumers currently use to search for airline flights, in which an individual can look at different options at different costs.
 However, instead of flights, the products offered will be health insurance products called 'Qualified Health Plans,' or QHPs.
-These QHPs are comprehensive plans because they meet the requirements and offer protections outlined in the Affordable Care Act (ACA).
-The insurance plans are presented so you can understand the differences in cost, quality, and benefits.
-By entering in some information up front, you can also see if you qualify for financial assistance to help lower your costs.
+These QHPs are deemed to be comprehensive plans because they meet the requirements and offer protections outlined in the Affordable Care Act (ACA).
+The insurance plans will be presented so you can understand the differences in cost, quality, and benefits.
+By entering in some information up front, you can also see if you qualify for financial assistance to help lower your here will be a period of time each year, termed an 'annual open enrollment period' in which you can enroll in a health plan for the first time or change health plans through the Marketplace.
+For federal Marketplaces, annual open enrollment periods will run from November 1-January 15.
+States that operate their own exchange may have extended deadlines.